-Residential Options Waiver (ROW) services
+Residential Options Waiver (ROW) services:

-- Community Living Supports-services are provided by a personal care attendant.
+- Community Living Supports Services are provided by a personal care attendant.
 The overall goal for each individual is to obtain or maintain their level of independence, level of productivity, and involvement in the community as outlined in each individual's plan of care.
-Based on the needs of the individual the services can be provided in the family home or in their own residence if the individual lives independently. - Community Living supports include self-help skills, such as, bathing, grooming, dressing, nutrition, money management, laundry, safety skills and to participate in community activities. - Community Living Supports Shared-supports may be shared up to 3 persons who may or may not live together and who have a common direct support provider.
+Based on the needs of the individual the services can be provided in the family home or in their own residence if the individual lives independently. - o Community Living supports include self-help skills, such as, bathing, grooming, dressing, nutrition, money management, laundry, safety skills and to participate in community activities. - Community Living Supports Shared Supports may be shared up to 3 persons who may or may not live together and who have a common direct support provider.
 The services are provided by a personal care attendant and the health and welfare of each person must be assured.
-The overall goal is the same as identified for Community Living Supports. - Host Home Services-option available to individuals who wish to live in a family setting when residing with their immediate family is not an option.
+The overall goal is the same as identified for Community Living Supports. - O Host Home Services Option available to individuals who wish to live in a family setting when residing with their immediate family is not an option.
 It is available to individuals of any age and takes into account individual compatibility which includes individual interests, age, privacy needs, and supervision/support needs.
 The Host Home family provides the individual with a welcoming, safe, and nurturing family environment.
 In addition, the individual is provided any assistance needed with activities of daily living and support.
-Community activities identified in the plan of care are encouraged and supported. - Companion Care Services-service option available to individuals who do not typically require 24-hour support.
-Individuals receive supports provided by a companion who lives in the residence as the individual's roommate.
-The companion provides supports and assistance as identified in the individual's plan of care.
-An agreement is developed between the individual and the companion that outlines the specifics of the arrangement.
-This option is designed to support individuals that live independently who own or rent their home and that are able to manage their own household with the need for only limited supports.
+Community activities identified in the plan of care are encouraged and supported.